Let's keep going!

 Throw away food that is no longer fit for consumption (be sure to remove the packaging), rinds, peelings, leftover bits, tea and coffee grounds, tea bags, houseplants and their parts, paper towels and napkins used in the kitchen, food supplements that are no longer fit for consumption (be sure to remove the packaging), and other biodegradable food waste of organic origin.

-For how long will the orange bags be enough?
+How long do the orange bags last?

 What is the size of the bucket?